Learn / Blog / Article

 #9 Carry out A/B split tests

 Although forms on different sites have a lot in common, it doesn't mean that copying Amazon's sign up form will work for your website as well.
 A/B split tests allow you to do tiny alterations to your form that gradually improve its conversion rate.
-Tests include altering the action button in text, size and color, making trust factors more prominent, adjusting field positions, removing optional fields and many others.
+Tests include altering the action button in text, size, and color, making trust factors more prominent, adjusting field positions, removing optional fields, finding unnecessary non-related fields, and many others.

 #10 Conform to standards

-Comment below if you don't agree with any of the above or if you have an experience you want to share.
-And don't forget to subscribe (from the top left) to receive notifications whenever we post a new article.
+These simple tips create a far better user experience for your users, resulting in a higher completion rate for your form.
+Let us know if you don't agree with any of the above or if you have an experience you want to share.
+And don't forget to subscribe to receive notifications whenever we post a new article.